Long Cool Woman in a Black Dress

 Historian: Phil Nazzaro

 "Long Cool Woman in a Black Dress” was always considered by fans to be the first song Phish ever played before a live audience.
-But tapes of the ill-fated 12/2/83 Blackwood Convention show were also few, far between, of horrible quality, and unknown completeness.
-It seems ironic that such an All-American band like Phish would began their career with a British song.
+It seems ironic that such an All-American band like Phish would began their career with a song by a British band.
 Yet, The Hollies had a long history of imitating songs from the States (see their all-Dylan album).
 And “Long Cool Woman” especially mirrors Americana with lyrical phrases like “Working for the F.B.I.” and “Bootlegging boozer.”

-Exactly (well, almost) 15 years later, the band honored their own 15th anniversary (albeit on the wrong day) by playing “Long Cool Woman” on 10/30/98 in Las Vegas.
-Then at the 12/1/03 show in Albany, (this time a day before their 20th anniversary), Phish again chose to revive the song, this time during a surprise reunion with Jeff Holdsworth reprising his role as a vocalist and guitar player.
-Maybe at the 30-year mark the band will finally get the date right?
+Exactly (well, almost) fifteen years later, the band honored their own 15th anniversary – albeit on the wrong day, back when 10/30 was, mistakenly, still thought to be the date of the first Phish show – by playing “Long Cool Woman” on 10/30/98 in Las Vegas.
+Then, at the 12/1/03 show in Albany – this time a day before their 20th anniversary – Phish again chose to revive the song, this time during a surprise reunion with Jeff Holdsworth, reprising his role as a vocalist and guitar player.